 The higher that first number on the aspect ratio, the more we are going to love it!
 And you usually won’t see a film in this year’s festival narrower than 2.2:1.

-Thank you to IMIS for their support in sourcing and fulfilling prizes.
+Thank you to IMIS for their support in providing prizes for the competition.

 Entries must be in a widescreen format – minimum aspect ratio width of 2.2:1.
 Films shot in 16:9 should NOT be entered and will be disqualified.